OffXec/brutecms/README.md

 # BruteCMS v1.0.1
 ## Author: github.com/thelinuxchoice
 ## IG: instagram.com/thelinuxchoice
-### Don't copy this code without give me the credits, bitch!
+### Don't copy this code without give me the credits, nerd!
+Read GNU License.
 BruteCMSl is an Shell Script to perform Multi-threaded CMS BruteForcer against WordPress, Joomla, Drupal, OpenCart

+## Legal disclaimer:
+Usage of BruteCMS for attacking targets without prior mutual consent is illegal.
+It's the end user's responsibility to obey all applicable local, state and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program

 ![brutecms](https://user-images.githubusercontent.com/34893261/41383531-a28027ba-6f47-11e8-861f-ca599410c75d.png)